Deep learning with Keras

 I trained a model using 1865 genus names of dinosaurs, pterosaurs, mosasaurs, ichthyosaurs, and plesiosaurs.
 The latter 4 are not dinosaurs, but I wanted to increase my training data set to include as many extinct “saurs” as I could find.

 I had it easy for this project.
-Jonathan Nolis published their project to generate offensive license plates that would be banned in Arizona.
-They based their work off of the Keras example creating new text in the style of Nietzsche.
-Jonathan figured that predicting letters from license plates isn’t much different than predicting words from tomes.
+Jacqueline Nolis published her project to generate offensive license plates that would be banned in Arizona.
+She based her work off of the Keras example creating new text in the style of Nietzsche.
+Jacqueline figured that predicting letters from license plates isn’t much different than predicting words from tomes.
 Generating new dinosaurs names was the logical next step, of course.

 The links I embedded above lay out the logic and inner workings of the model in much more detail than I will here (as I said, I’m still a beginner with deep learning and neural networks).
 The algorithm commonly used for text prediction is Recurrent Neural Networks (RNN).
 Given a string a characters (or words), the algorithm chooses the next character (or word) based off the distribution of those sequences in the training data.